Chart Color Schemes

 Employment

 Workforce participation in Canowindra is somewhat below standard at 52.2%, compared to Rest of NSW's 56.4%.
 Leading employment industries among residents include agriculture, forestry & fishing, health care & social assistance, and education & training.
-The area shows strong specialization in agriculture, forestry & fishing with an employment share 5.0 times the regional level.
-Conversely, construction is under-represented at 5.7% of Canowindra's workforce compared to Rest of NSW's 9.7%.
+The area has a strong specialization in agriculture, forestry & fishing, with an employment share 5.0 times the regional level.
+Conversely, construction is under-represented, with only 5.7% of Canowindra's workforce compared to Rest of NSW's 9.7%.

-Employment opportunities locally appear limited as indicated by the count of Census working population versus resident population.
-Between June 2024 and June 2025, the labour force decreased by 2.4% while employment declined by 3.8%, causing unemployment to rise by 1.3 percentage points.
-In contrast, Rest of NSW experienced an employment decline of 0.1% and labour force growth of 0.3%, with a 0.4 percentage point increase in unemployment.
-Jobs and Skills Australia's national employment forecasts from Sep-22 suggest potential future demand within Canowindra.
-These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Canowindra's employment mix suggests local employment should increase by 5.4% over five years and 11.9% over ten years, although this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.
+Employment opportunities locally appear limited, as shown by the count of Census working population versus resident population.
+Between September 2024 and September 2025, the labour force decreased by 3.6% while employment declined by 4.7%, leading to a 1.2 percentage point rise in unemployment.
+In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment.
+State-level data from NSW as of 25-Nov shows employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
+National employment forecasts from Jobs and Skills Australia indicate national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Canowindra's employment mix suggests local employment should increase by 5.4% over five years and 11.9% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment